akajuvonen/akajuvonen.github.io/_posts/2017-12-22-vanishing-gradient.md

 # Neural network basics

-Let's start with some neural network basics.
-I'm not going to go into too much detail because there are already countless resources available.
+I'm going to give a little of bit of background information needed to understand the problem.
+Some basic understanding of neural networks is useful at this point.I'm not going to go into too much detail because there are already countless resources available.

 A neural network consists of *neurons* (or nodes).
 They take input data multiplied by weights and add these together.
 After this, the aggregated sum is input into an activation function, which determines the output of the neuron.
 Optimizing the weights is essentially what a neural network does when it's learning.

 ![Example node][fig_node]